 Step 4: Make sure Dim Lock Screen is toggled on (green).

-Now we need to check the Weather app’s settings:
+We now need to check the Weather apps settings:

-Step 5: While still on the Do Not Disturb screen, tap Settings in the top-left corner and scroll down to tap Privacy.
+Step 5: While still on the Do Not Disturb screen, tap Settings in the top-left corner and scroll until you see Privacy.
+Tap this.